ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     Be aware of the following details:

-    - The `ghost` namespace is applied to all the resources coming out of this Kustomize project, except the `Namespace` resource itself.
+    - The `ghost` namespace is applied to all the namespaced resources coming out of this Kustomize project, except:

+      - The `Namespace` object itself.
+      - The `PersistentVolume` resources.

     - The `labels` will brand all the resources part of this Kustomize project with a `platform` label.
 Remember that you already set an `app` label within each component.

-    - In the `resources` list you have yaml files and also the directories of the components you have configured in the previous parts of this guide.
+    - In the `resources` list you have YAML files and also the directories of the components you have configured in the previous parts of this guide.

       > [!NOTE]
       > **Kustomize projects can be added as resources**\